RU EN

 Italy’s student visa: Universitaly, residence permits and working after graduation

-Italy approaches student visas in its own way.
-First you register on the digital platform Universitaly, then you obtain a national visa, and after arrival you arrange a separate residence permit — permesso di soggiorno.
-For citizens of Kyrgyzstan the procedure is the same as for all non-Europeans.
-The main upsides: work of up to 20 hours a week during your studies and 12 months to look for work after graduation, with no quotas at all.
+Italy handles student visas in its own way.
+First you register on the Universitaly digital platform, then you obtain a national visa, and once you arrive you apply for a separate residence permit — the permesso di soggiorno.
+For citizens of Kyrgyzstan the procedure is the same as for any non-European.
+The main upsides: you may work up to 20 hours a week while you study and you have 12 months to find a job after graduation, with no quotas whatsoever.

 Types of visa

-If you are going for a programme longer than 90 days (Bachelor’s, Master’s, professional courses), you need a national type D visa.
+For a programme longer than 90 days (Bachelor’s, Master’s or professional courses) you need a national type D visa.
 For short courses of up to three months an ordinary type C Schengen visa is enough.
-The exception is foreigners who have already legally lived in Italy for at least a year: they are exempt from the mandatory prior registration on Universitaly.
+The exception is foreigners who have already lived legally in Italy for at least a year: they are exempt from the compulsory prior registration on Universitaly.

-The Universitaly portal — where the path begins
+The Universitaly portal — where the journey begins

 This is currently the only way to complete the prior registration for a student visa.
-Without confirmation on this platform the visa simply will not be granted.
-The process looks like this.
-You receive a letter of admission from an Italian university (conditional or unconditional).
-Then you register on the Universitaly portal, fill in the online application and upload your documents.
-The university checks your application and must accept it «without reservations» (senza riserve) — only then can you go to the embassy.
-From the portal page you download the «Riepilogo» summary, and with it you book your appointment.
+Without confirmation on the platform the visa simply will not be granted.
+The process runs as follows.
+You receive a letter of admission from an Italian university (conditional or unconditional), then register on the Universitaly portal, fill in the online application and upload your documents.
+The university reviews your application and must accept it «without reservations» (senza riserve) — only then can you approach the embassy.
+From the portal you download the «Riepilogo» summary, and with it you book your appointment.

-Timeframes here are critically important, and each university sets its own deadlines.
-For example, Ca' Foscari University of Venice accepts applications until 30 September 2026, the University of Pavia until 31 August, and the University of Milano-Bicocca until 31 July.
-Latecomers, alas, are not considered.
+Deadlines here are critical, and each university sets its own.
+Ca' Foscari University of Venice, for instance, accepts applications until 30 September 2026, the University of Pavia until 31 August and the University of Milano-Bicocca until 31 July.
+Latecomers, sadly, are not considered.

-Unlike Germany, Italy does not need a blocked account.
-It is enough to show stable income and a sufficient balance in your account.
-The minimum sum for the 2026/2027 academic year is officially set and amounts to 10,179.85 euros a year.
+Unlike Germany, Italy does not require a blocked account.
+It is enough to show stable income and a sufficient balance.
+The minimum for the 2026/2027 academic year is set officially at 10,179.85 euros a year.

-You can confirm your finances in several ways.
-The most reliable is bank statements in your name for the last 6–12 months with the bank’s stamp.
-It is preferable that the money be held in your own account.
-Sponsorship from relatives up to the fourth degree of kinship is also permitted — in that case supporting documents will be required.
-An education loan will also do, if it is reflected in the statements.
-Real estate and shares are accepted only as additional proof, not as the main one.
+You can prove your finances in several ways.
+The most reliable is bank statements in your name for the past 6–12 months, with the bank’s stamp; ideally the money should be held in your own account.
+Sponsorship from relatives up to the fourth degree of kinship is also allowed, in which case supporting documents are required.
+An education loan will do too, provided it appears in the statements.
+Property and shares are accepted only as additional proof, never as the main one.

-An important nuance: a sudden deposit of a large sum on the eve of submission is a red flag.
-The money should have a clear history of deposits, preferably over 6–12 months.
-The recommended account balance is significantly above the minimum, so as not to raise questions.
-In addition, you will need to confirm that you have funds for a return ticket and a housing booking for at least the first two weeks.
+One important point: depositing a large sum just before you apply is a red flag.
+The money should have a clear deposit history, preferably over 6–12 months, and a balance comfortably above the minimum to avoid raising questions.
+You will also need to show that you have funds for a return ticket and accommodation booked for at least the first two weeks.

 Proof of housing and medical insurance

 For a type D visa you must show where you will live on arrival.
-A hotel or dormitory booking for at least two weeks, a rental contract or an invitation from a private individual with a copy of their passport will do.
-Medical insurance is mandatory: it must cover at least 30,000 euros, include repatriation and be valid for at least the first month (later you will arrange Italian national insurance for the entire period of study).
+A hotel or hall-of-residence booking for at least two weeks, a rental contract, or an invitation from a private individual with a copy of their passport will all do.
+Medical insurance is compulsory: it must cover at least 30,000 euros, include repatriation and be valid for at least the first month (afterwards you arrange Italian national insurance for the whole period of study).

-The procedure is as follows.
-First you complete registration on Universitaly, receive confirmation from the university and download the «Riepilogo».
-Then you book an appointment at the embassy, gather the full package of documents, pay the visa fee and submit the documents in person, going through an interview.
-Decisions are usually awaited for up to 90 days, so you need to plan your submission at least 3–4 months before the start of your studies.
+The steps are these.
+First complete your registration on Universitaly, obtain confirmation from the university and download the «Riepilogo».
+Then book an appointment at the embassy, gather the full set of documents, pay the visa fee and submit everything in person, sitting an interview.
+A decision usually takes up to 90 days, so plan to apply at least 3–4 months before your studies begin.

-The document package includes an international passport (issued in the last 10 years, valid for at least three months after the visa expires), an application form for a national type D visa with a photograph, confirmation of registration on Universitaly (Riepilogo), a letter of admission from the university, documents on previous education with a translation into Italian (English, French, Spanish and Portuguese are also acceptable), financial statements for 6–12 months, medical insurance for 30,000 euros, proof of housing for the first two weeks, a return ticket booking or proof of funds for it, and a short motivation letter (a page at most).
+The document set includes an international passport (issued within the last 10 years and valid for at least three months beyond the visa’s expiry), a completed type D national visa application with a photograph, confirmation of Universitaly registration (the Riepilogo), the university’s letter of admission, your previous education records translated into Italian (English, French, Spanish and Portuguese are also accepted), financial statements for 6–12 months, medical insurance for 30,000 euros, proof of housing for the first two weeks, a return-ticket booking or proof of funds for one, and a short motivation letter (a page at most).

-After entering on a type D visa you have exactly 8 working days to submit an application for a residence permit — permesso di soggiorno per motivi di studio.
-To do this you need to take a special envelope with forms (kit) from any branch of Poste Italiane, fill it in, pay the fee (about 70–100 euros) and send it by registered mail to the questura — the local police headquarters.
-After this you will be invited for a photograph and fingerprinting.
-The residence permit is issued for 12 months and is then renewed annually until the end of your studies.
-Without a valid permesso di soggiorno you will not be able to work legally, renew your visa or leave Italy for an extended period.
+Once you enter on a type D visa you have exactly 8 working days to apply for a residence permit — the permesso di soggiorno per motivi di studio.
+Collect a special envelope with forms (the kit) from any Poste Italiane branch, fill it in, pay the fee (about 70–100 euros) and send it by registered post to the questura, the local police headquarters.
+You will then be invited in for a photograph and fingerprinting.
+The permit is issued for 12 months and renewed each year until you finish your studies.
+Without a valid permesso di soggiorno you cannot work legally, renew your visa or leave Italy for any length of time.

 Working during your studies: 20 hours a week

-Italy allows international students to work, but with clear limits.
-During your studies you can work no more than 20 hours a week — this is a hard ceiling that cannot be exceeded even during the holidays.
-Over a year this comes to no more than 1,040 hours.
-This limit is the sum of all your jobs combined.
-And the main condition is that you must already have a valid permesso di soggiorno.
-Exceeding the hours will almost certainly lead to problems with renewing your residence permit.
+Italy lets international students work, but within firm limits.
+While you study you may work no more than 20 hours a week — a hard ceiling that holds even during the holidays.
+Over a year that comes to no more than 1,040 hours, and the cap covers all your jobs combined.
+The key condition is that you must already hold a valid permesso di soggiorno.
+Exceeding the hours will almost certainly cause problems when you renew your residence permit.

-Italy’s main bonus is the 12-month job-search permit (permesso per attesa occupazione).
-During this year you can legally live in the country, look for work and accept any offers.
-The employer does not need to prove that there are no local candidates for your position.
-And, what is especially valuable, when switching from a student residence permit to a work one, you do not need to wait for the annual quota (decreto flussi) — this is a major simplification.
-An alternative path is the EU Blue Card with a salary threshold of 28,000 euros a year (data for 2026), which after 12 months allows you to move to other EU countries.
+Italy’s biggest draw is the 12-month job-search permit (permesso per attesa occupazione).
+For that year you can live in the country legally, look for work and accept any offer, and the employer need not prove that no local candidate is available.
+Especially valuable, when you switch from a student residence permit to a work one you do not have to wait for the annual quota (the decreto flussi) — a major simplification.
+An alternative route is the EU Blue Card, with a salary threshold of 28,000 euros a year (2026 figure), which after 12 months lets you move to other EU countries.

-You must not interrupt your studies without official permission, work more than the permitted hours, or stay in Italy after your residence permit expires without renewing it or changing your status.
-Violations can cost you not only your current visa, but also future trips.
+You must not break off your studies without official permission, work beyond the permitted hours, or remain in Italy after your residence permit expires without renewing it or changing your status.
+Breaches can cost you not only your current visa but future trips as well.

 Pitfalls and realities

-First and foremost — the Universitaly deadlines.
-Each university has its own deadline, and latecomers are not accepted.
-Carefully check the dates on your university’s website.
-Second — translations and legalisation.
-Education documents must be translated into Italian (or one of the permitted languages), and often an apostille must also be added.
-Third — the financial history.
-A sudden large transfer to your account before submission looks suspicious.
-The money should sit for at least 6–12 months and have a clear origin.
-Fourth — housing.
-Without a confirmed address in Italy you cannot arrange a permesso di soggiorno.
-Many students use dormitories or rent a room in advance.
+First and foremost, the Universitaly deadlines: each university sets its own and latecomers are not accepted, so check the dates on your university’s website carefully.
+Second, translations and legalisation — education documents must be translated into Italian (or one of the permitted languages), and an apostille is often required too.
+Third, your financial history: a sudden large transfer just before you apply looks suspicious, so the money should sit for at least 6–12 months and have a clear origin.
+Fourth, housing — without a confirmed Italian address you cannot arrange a permesso di soggiorno, so many students use halls of residence or rent a room in advance.

 What matters for applicants from Kyrgyzstan

-The Italian Embassy in Bishkek is located on Chui Avenue, 194, and works by appointment through the Prenot@mi system.
-Plan to submit your documents at least 4 months before the start of your studies, because the processing time can reach 90 days.
-All translated documents are best certified by a notary or at an accredited translation agency.
+The Italian Embassy in Bishkek is on Chui Avenue, 194, and works by appointment through the Prenot@mi system.
+Plan to apply at least 4 months before your studies begin, as processing can take up to 90 days.
+It is best to have all translated documents certified by a notary or by an accredited translation agency.

 In conclusion

-The Italian student visa is a clear two-stage system: Universitaly, then the type D visa, and after arrival — the permesso di soggiorno.
-The main requirements are finances from 10,180 euros a year, confirmed by stable bank statements for 6–12 months, the availability of housing and medical insurance.
-The upsides are work of up to 20 hours a week and a whole year to look for work after graduation, with no quotas.
-The downsides are the strict Universitaly deadlines and possible difficulties with housing.
+The Italian student visa is a clear two-stage system: Universitaly, then the type D visa, and after arrival the permesso di soggiorno.
+The main requirements are finances of at least 10,180 euros a year, backed by stable bank statements for 6–12 months, plus confirmed housing and medical insurance.
+The upsides are work of up to 20 hours a week and a full year to find a job after graduation, with no quotas; the downsides are the strict Universitaly deadlines and the occasional difficulty over housing.
 With sound preparation, it is all manageable.

-If you want to get to grips with the nuances of registering on Universitaly, preparing financial documents or choosing an Italian university, get in touch with our specialists.
-We will help you go through all the stages without unnecessary delays.
+If you would like help getting to grips with Universitaly registration, preparing your financial documents or choosing an Italian university, get in touch with our specialists.
+We will guide you through every stage without unnecessary delays.

 CAPTCHA